-It’s all well and good to talk about workforce planning and applying it to your organisation, but it means nothing if you don’t know how to do that.
-What you need in order to effectively carry out workforce planning is to understand what the workforce planning process actually is.So what is the workforce planning process?
-How does it work, what are the steps, and why do you need to follow one in the first place?
-In this guide we’ll tell you everything you need to know about what it is and how to use it.
+So, what is workforce planning?
+How does it work, what are the steps, and why do you need to follow a process in the first place?
+This guide answers everything you need to know about what it is and how to use it,

 What is the workforce planning process?